nasa/CTF/README.md

     * Ensure args do not get malformed while sending a command to multiple cFS targets

     * Resolve CheckTlmValue passing if one or more variables fails to be evaluated from the telemetry packet.

-    * Resolve connection and deployment issues with cFS targets running with the SP0 protocol (WIP)

     * Minor improvements and bug fixes.